testdouble/testdouble.js/docs/7-replacing-dependencies.md

 As a result, feel free to use `td.replaceEsm` even _after_ you import the module.
 This is different from when using `td.replace` where you must use `td.replace` first before `require`-ing your module.

+If you'd like to kick the tires on this, you can play with a [more involved example project](../examples/node-esm/test/lib/car-test.mjs) found in the testdouble.js repository.

 (All this magic comes courtesy of [quibble](https://github.com/testdouble/quibble), which does the actual loading and replacing of the module), and is used by `td.replaceEsm` to do its magic.